- Las Positas College

 At LPC, all of the online courses are predominantly asynchronous, meaning that students do their coursework at whatever time of the day they want.
 The exception is participation in your online office hours because they typically take place once a week in a chatroom, and they are conducted in real-time.

 Online courses meet the same learning outcomes, teach the same content, and require the same rigor in students as their counterpart face-to-face courses.
 Only the mode of delivery changes.
-Also, understand that most online courses are not self-paced; they rely on steady interaction between the instructor and students and among the students themselves.
+Also, understand that most online courses are not self-paced; they rely on regular interaction between the instructor and students and among the students themselves.

 Program selection process